thonly/BoxOffice/README.md

 ## Rinkeby Testnet

-The alpha release is available at the URL [boxoffice.heartbank.studio](https://boxoffice.heartbank.studio).
+This alpha release is available at the URL [boxoffice.heartbank.studio](https://boxoffice.heartbank.studio).
 The underlying smart contracts reside on the Rinkeby Testnet and can be viewed on Etherscan.

 ### Deployed Contracts